Codeception/Codeception/docs/05-UnitTests.md

 The very similar approach can be used to all frameworks that have ORM implementing ActiveRecord pattern.
 These are Yii2 and Phalcon, they have methods `haveRecord`, `seeRecord`, `dontSeeRecord` working in the same manner.
 They also should be included with specifying `part: ORM` in order to not use functional testing actions.

-In case you are using Symfony2 with Doctrine you may not enable Symfony2 itself but use only Doctrine2 only:
+In case you are using Symfony with Doctrine you may not enable Symfony itself but use only Doctrine2 only:

 ```yaml
 class_name: UnitTester